-If you read a biography on the life of any given person, you can acquire a great deal of knowledge about that person, but unless you actually spend time with the person you can’t honestly say that you know them.
+If we read a biography on the life of any given person, we can acquire a great deal of knowledge about that person, but unless we actually spend time with the person, we can’t honestly say that we know them.

 As a people, Christians have been duped into believing that knowledge of God’s word is the equivalent of knowing Him personally.
-We understand the principles and grasp the concepts of faith but we don’t really know God because we don’t spend time with Him, talking to Him, listening to Him, quietly meditating on who He is so that He can expand our hearts and minds to receive the awesome revelation of His eternal, omnipotent, omnipresent, omniscient, being.
+We understand the principles and grasp the concepts of faith but we don’t really know God because we don’t spend time in intimacy with Him.
+Talking to Him, asking questions, listening for His response, being still before Him and quietly meditating on who He are all roads that lead to intimacy with Him.
 We can’t begin to wrap our head around who He is by only reading His word.
 We must also spend time in the light of His presence.
 Both are needed to mature, and both are needed to effectively live and walk by faith.

 We learn the principles of God’s amazing Word and then we try to live by these principles in our own strength.
-If we will spend as much time with God as we do learning about God our awareness of His abiding presence will produce an effortless walk of faith that keeps us living and abiding in holiness.
-Instant obedience becomes a natural thing.
-Resisting temptation to sin becomes effortless.
+If we spend as much time with God as we do learning about God our awareness of His abiding presence will produce a walk of faith that keeps us living and abiding in holiness.
+Instant obedience becomes natural and resisting temptation becomes effortless.

-Think about it, if Jesus Himself was physically with you every minute of every day, walking with you, standing right beside you, would you have a problem resisting sin?
-Would have a problem obeying His word?
-You would be so acutely aware of your every action and word that you would only do and say those things that pleased Him.
+If Jesus appeared to us physically, and was with us every minute of every day, would we have a problem resisting sin?
+Would we have a problem obeying His word?
+We would be so acutely aware of our every action and word that we would only do and say those things that pleased Him.
 This is how Jesus lived His life.
 He set the example for us to follow.

 John 5:19 Then Jesus answered and said to them, “Most assuredly, I say to you, the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.